vectordotdev/vector/changelog.d/22077_per_metric_limits_for_tag_cardinality_limit_transform.feature.md

-The `tag_cardinality_limit` transform now supports customizing limits for specific matrics, matched by metric name and optionally its namespace.
+The `tag_cardinality_limit` transform now supports customizing limits for specific metrics, matched by metric name and optionally its namespace.

 authors: esensar